 Skip to main content

-One of the biggest challenges currently facing RAG architectures is the ability to quickly reuse and integrate knowledge sets.
-TrustGraph solves this problem by storing the results of the Naive Extraction process in reusable Knowledge Cores.
-Being able to store and reuse the Knowledge Cores means the Naive Extraction process has to be run only one time for a given text corpus.
-These reusable Knowledge Cores can be loaded back into TrustGraph and used for RAG.
+One of the biggest challenges currently facing Graph RAG architectures is the ability to quickly reuse and integrate knowledge sets.
+TrustGraph solves this problem by storing the results of the Naive Extraction process in reusable Cognitive Cores.
+Being able to store and reuse the Cognitive Cores means the Naive Extraction process has to be run only one time for a given text corpus.
+These reusable Cognitive Cores can be loaded back into TrustGraph and used for RAG.

 • Set of Graph Edges